Nissan Cedric: First generation (30/31; 1960)

-31 Series
+H31 Series

-The "31" series was produced from 1962 until 1965.
-The models from the 30 series carried over to the 31 series with the addition of a few new models including the Cedric 1900 Standard (G31S) and a 2.0 L four-cylinder SD20 diesel (QGS31) from June 1964.
-Also new was a three-speed automatic transmission, sourced from Borg Warner, which was offered from July 1964.
-The new front with its horizontally mounted quad headlights shows a resemblance to the 1956 Rambler and made the car 18 cm longer.
+The "H31" series was produced from 1962 until 1965.
+The models from the 30 series carried over to the 31 series with the addition of a few new models, including the Cedric 1900 Standard (G31S) and a 2.0 L four-cylinder SD20 diesel (QGS31) from June 1964.
+The diesel engine was supplied by recently acquired Minsei Diesel Industries, Ltd, which had been renamed Nissan Diesel Motor Co. in 1960.
+Also new was a three-speed automatic transmission, sourced from Borg Warner, offered from July 1964.
+The new front with its horizontally mounted quad headlights shows a resemblance to the 1956 Rambler and Fiat 2300 limousine, which made the car 18 cm longer.
 In 1965, the pressed-steel tappet cover (valve cover) was replaced with an alloy version (same as the CSP311 Silvia).
-The taillights were smaller, and resembled MG units.
+The taillights were smaller and resembled MG units.
 All models were equipped with white wall tires.
 The Cedric was updated again in 1964 with a new dashboard, an alternator rather than a generator, and a new starter system.
 The Cedric 1500 Standard, first introduced in October 1962, was dropped after 1964.
 The last change was the adoption of a new grille for the 1965 model year.

+This generation was imported to the United States around 1963 and 1965.
+Unlike other cars sold by Nissan before their global rebranding, which were sold as Datsuns in North America, the Cedric was sold as a Nissan.
+It did not sell well and only a handful are known to exist in the United States.